Thursday 8th January 2026 The Grand Tour of Ice Giant Aurorae

 Royal Astronomical Society (RAS) Chapman medal for his research into planetary aurora.
 He has shared his astronomy with the wider public in a range of ways, including RAS ‘live from the observatory’ events.
 He was presented with the title ‘Hoku Kolea’ by the Mauna Kea observatories for his work in public engagement.

-A video recording of the this talk will be available here.
+A video recording of the this talk is available here.

 Tuesday 10th March 2026 Sighting the Sun – and Moon? – at Stonehenge